HIGHLIGHTS

 What is the Price of the Samsung Galaxy A17 in Nepal?

-The phone is now available to purchase at all authorised stores, both online and offline.
-While no offers are running with the phone, the company is bundling a FREE 25W Samsung Charger with the purchase of the Galaxy A17.
+The phone is available for purchase at all authorised stores, both online and offline.
+While no offers are running with the phone, the company is still bundling a FREE 25W Samsung Charger with the purchase of the Galaxy A17.

 Samsung’s A14, A15, and A16 were runaway successes, ranking among the top-selling phones in the first quarter of their respective launch years.
-And yet, if you look purely at the specs, none of them were particularly eye-catching.
+If you look purely at the specs, none of them were particularly eye-catching.
 In fact, they often raised eyebrows, but not for the right reasons.

 Samsung Galaxy A17 Specifications